 WILD RIVER TIMBER INSTALLATION SPECIFICATION

-Wild river timber floors are constructed from the best European Oak for the veneer and bonded onto a multi-plywood base.
+Hand finished, oiled timber flooring is constructed from the best European Oak for the veneer and bonded onto a multi-plywood base.
 This ensures stability and longevity.
 All boards are manufactured with tongue and groove on ends and sides.
 Our boards are pre-finished and are available in a wide range of colours and finishes.
 All timbers require an oil & buff upon completion.